Short and Long Term Disability Plans

 - Pre-existing conditions will not be covered for 12 months from date of coverage.

 Medical evidence is required for initial enrollment and if you would like to change the waiting period from 180 to 90 days throughout the year.
-You will need to complete the SLTD Medical History Statement PDF and submit it to the address listed in the packet.
+You will need to complete the SLTD Medical History Statement and submit it to the address listed in the packet.

 South Carolina Retirement Systems Disability Retirement